peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 ================================================================================
 -->

-# A Resilient Framework for Large-Scale LLM Experimentation
+# A Framework for Testing Complex Narrative Systems

-This project provides a fully automated, resilient, and reproducible framework for conducting large-scale LLM experiments.
+This project provides a fully automated, resilient, and reproducible framework for conducting large-scale LLM experiments with complex narrative systems.
 It offers an end-to-end pipeline that manages the entire experimental lifecycle, from data preparation and query generation to LLM interaction, response parsing, hierarchical data aggregation, and final statistical analysis.

 While the framework is modular and adaptable, its primary application here is to test an LLM's ability to solve a complex "who's who" personality matching task.
 It is ideal for researchers investigating LLM capabilities and developers who need a robust system for managing and analyzing automated experiments.